EXTRA 10% OFF SHOWERS WITH CODE: SHOWERS10

 How to Fit a Basin Waste

-A quick and simple way to freshen up your bathroom's style.
+A quick and simple way to freshen up your bathroom's style - Find out here how to fit a new basin waste.

 A crucial but often neglected bathroom component, basin wastes allow you to fill your basin and easily empty it whenever you need to.